-I celebrated another birthday and as usual I made my own birthday cake.
-Over the past five years of blogging, I’ve made myself a Banana Birthday Cake, a Strawberry Birthday Cake, and an amazing Butter Cake with Chocolate Frosting just to name a few.
+I celebrated another birthday and, as usual, I made my own birthday cake.
+Over the past five years of blogging, I’ve made myself a Banana Birthday Cake, a Strawberry Birthday Cake, and an amazing Butter Cake with Chocolate Frosting, just to name a few.
 They all have something a bit different and unique about them, so this year I had to step it up!
-I’ve seen all these beautiful mirror cakes all over the internet this past year and I knew that I wanted to make one myself.
+I’ve seen these beautiful mirror cakes all over the internet this past year and I knew that I wanted to make one myself.
 With this Mirror Birthday Cake, I can now check this off of my wish list!

 What is a Mirror Cake you ask.
 Well, check out the top of the cake!
 It’s super smooth and very reflective and shiny.